 Depending on the initial findings, more detailed protected species surveys may be required – the results will support your planning application and inform any necessary mitigation measures to enable the council to grant planning permission.

-- Otter and water voles; daytime inspections, habitat assessment, presence / absence surveys (evidence based); and
+- Otters and water voles; daytime inspections, habitat assessment, presence/absence surveys (evidence-based);

 Invasive Plant Species

 We regularly inspect and advise clients on the presence / absence of ‘invasive weeds’ such as Japanese Knotweed (Fallopia japonica), Himalayan Balsam (Impations glandulifera) and Giant Hogweed (Heracleum mantegazzianum).

 It is illegal to plant or allow the spread of plant species listed on Schedule 9 of the Wildlife and Countryside Act (1981).
 A list of plant species within Schedule 9 and guidance is available at legislation.gov.uk and gov.uk.